Kapendev/parin/README.md

 ## Dependencies

 To use Popka, you'll need the raylib library (version 5.0) installed on your system.
-The official raylib instructions will guide you through the process.
+The [official raylib instructions](https://github.com/raysan5/raylib/wiki) will guide you through the process.

 ## Installation

-This guide outlines the steps to install Popka and raylib using Dub.
+This guide shows how to install Popka and its dependency, raylib, using Dub.
+While Dub simplifies the setup process, Popka itself doesn't require Dub.

 1. **Install Popka and raylib**